Aonrud/ila-ui-elements/README.md

 The image viewer enables keyboard and touchscreen navigation when active.
 Use <kbd>Esc</kbd> or swipe up to close the viewer, and the arrow keys (<kbd>←</kbd> and <kbd>→</kbd>) or left and right swipe to switch to the previous and next images respectively.

 **Note:** Full size panning requires the inclusion of the [@panzoom/panzoom](https://github.com/timmywil/panzoom) module.
 This is not bundled here, but can be included either via a CDN or bundled in your own build tools.
 This setting is disabled by default.
+Swipe actions are disabled while Panzoom is active on an image, to prevent them interfering with panning functionality.

 #### Example